DragonSenses/Algorithms/LeetCode/141-linked-list-cycle/problem.md

 ### **Space Complexity**: `O(n)`
 - **Visited Set Growth**: In the worst case (no cycle), the hash table stores all `n` distinct nodes.
 - **No Extra Structures Beyond the Set**: Aside from the visited set and a few pointers, no additional memory is used.

+# Floyd's Cycle Finding Approach

+One pointer moves one step at a time (slow).
+Another pointer moves two steps at a time (fast).

+If there is **no** cycle, the fast pointer will reach null and stop.
+If there **is** a cycle, the fast pointer will eventually "lap" the slow pointer, causing both pointers to land on the same node.

+The approach requires no extra memory because it relies only on pointer movement, not on storing visited nodes.